 If you’re in Portugal for any length of time and urgently need a new part for your bike, online UK companies like Chain Reaction and Wiggle will deliver to Portugal.
 It only takes a few days to get kit sent out – and you may well get a better price than buying in Portugal anyway.

-For anyone looking to buy (or sell) a second-hand bike, the Bike Market site may be useful – otherwise, ask in local bike shops.
+For anyone looking to buy (or sell) second-hand, the Bike Market site may be useful, otherwise, ask in local bike shops.

 If any riders have discovered a good bike shop or mechanic in Portugal, please share the information and post recommendations below.
 Thanks.